princeparmar/test-medusa/test-medusa/.yalc/customer-registration/README.md

 ## Usage

-### Registration override
+### Registration lifecycle hook

-When a shopper registers via `POST /store/customers`, the plugin intercepts the request, normalizes the payload, and always persists `email_verified = false` and `phone_verified = false`.
-The rest of Medusa’s default behavior is preserved by deferring to the Customer Module service.
-If `email.autoSendOnRegistration` is enabled (default), the plugin immediately issues an email OTP through the Notification module using the user's configured providers.
+The plugin no longer overrides `POST /store/customers`.
+Instead, it listens to the `customer.created` event and automatically issues an email OTP (when `email.autoSendOnRegistration` is enabled).
+Because the default Medusa route still handles persistence and response formatting, there are no behavioral differences for registration requests aside from the verification guard.

 ### OTP endpoints